 Alan made some phone calls to his Dublin friend.
 A Port Authority vehicle pulled up, for a minute I thought we were in trouble.
 But no it was Alan’s friend of a friend.
 Things were happening.
 A friend of the friend of a friend pulled up in a VW Transporter, we proceeded to put a double sea kayak in the back of a van… it certainly didn’t fit but it didn’t matter, we were in Ireland.

 So it turns out that ferries had stopped operating out of Dun Laoghaire a couple of years ago, they all depart from Dublin Port now.
-Luckily I had the VW Transporter to take me there.
-We hugged then Alan was whisked away by the fixer.
+Luckily I now had the VW Transporter to take me there.

 All sorts of shenanigans occurred at Dublin Port including an appearance on a SKY television programme on importing drugs with a kayak, a story for another time.
 Big thanks to Vinnie from Stena Line for helping me make it onto the ferry with the kayak.